Smart Patients Get Smart Care™

 The Bottom Line:

-The combination of ibrutinib plus venetoclax is an effective first-line treatment for high-risk chronic lymphocytic leukemia (CLL).
-In this trial, nearly 2 in 3 patients achieve undetectable minimal residual disease (uMRD).
-The results seen here are very similar to those from several other trials testing the combination of ibrutinib plus venetoclax as a first-line treatment.
+The combination of ibrutinib and venetoclax is an effective first-line treatment for high-risk CLL.
+In this trial, nearly 2 out of 3 patients achieve undetectable minimal residual disease (uMRD) indicating remission.
+The results seen here are very similar to those from several other trials testing the combination of ibrutinib and venetoclax as a first-line treatment.

 Who Performed the Research and Where Was it Presented: